 Your trailer is equipped at the factory with name brand trailer tires.
-Airstream dealers cannot make warranty adjustments to tires unless they sell that particular brand.
-A tire dealer who handles that brand must do this.
-If you ever have tire problems check the local telephone directory for the nearest tire dealer.
+Most Airstream dealers cannot make adjustments to tires.
+An Airstream dealer or tire dealer that handles that particular brand must do this.
+If you ever have tire problems check the local telephone directory for the nearest dealer.

 To get the maximum performance from your tires check the air pressure often, but only when the tires are cool.
 Never bleed out air immediately after driving.
 Recommended tire pressures vary with tire type and size.
-For pressures refer to the SPECIFICATION TABLE.
+For pressures refer to the SPECIFICATION TABLE in this manual.